 About Dr. Regis

-Dr. Allyson Regis is a New York State Licensed Psychologist, professor, and editor of "Career Development Interventions for Social Justice: Addressing Needs Across the Lifespan in Educational, Community, and Employment Settings."
+Dr. Allyson Regis is a Licensed Psychologist, professor, and editor of "Career Development Interventions for Social Justice: Addressing Needs Across the Lifespan in Educational, Community, and Employment Settings."
 She began her pursuit in higher education at Stony Brook University where she earned a B.A. with a double major in Psychology and Sociology, and a minor in Business Management.
 She earned both her M.S.Ed. in Mental Health Counseling and Ph.D. in Counseling Psychology from Fordham University, along with a Certificate in Diversity & Inclusion from Cornell University.
-Her clinical training was completed with diverse clientele throughout various settings including Queens Hospital Center, LaGuardia Community College, SUNY College at Old Westbury, Stony Brook University, and Cornell University.
+Her clinical training was completed with diverse clientele throughout various settings including Queens Hospital Center, LaGuardia Community College, Stony Brook University, and Cornell University.

 Coaching & Professional Development